 This is sent via email and is available on the school website, although paper copies are available in the office.

-Our new school website will also contain a diary of events.
+Our school website also contains a diary of events.

 We have a text service that enables us to quickly inform you of any events, or changes to events.